Power BI: exclude the filter selection from the calculation

 - The right visual, which has the measure but also other information, is also calculating everything excluding the selected option.
 Moreover, I can see empty cells for the measure

-If my slicer has multiple layers, I will have to use this formula:
+If my slicer has multiple layers, I will have to use this formula for the option 1:

 var allexc1=EXCEPT(ALL('table1'[argument2]),ALLSELECTED('table2'[argument1])) var allexc2=EXCEPT(ALL('table1'[argument3]),ALLSELECTED('table2'[argument2])) var result=IF(ISFILTERED('table2'[newsupport]),CALCULATE(COUNT('table1'[argument1]),KEEPFILTERS(allexc1)),CALCULATE(COUNT('table1'[argument1]),KEEPFILTERS(allexc2))) return IF(ISFILTERED('table2'[argument1])||ISFILTERED('table2'[argument2]),result,COUNT('table1'[argument1]))